 Board of Directors

-7. The Board of Directors of CAAS shall consist of: the President, the Vice-President, the Past-President, the Secretary-Treasurer, the Members-at-Large, the Editors of CJAS, and the Organizers of the Annual CAAS Conference.
+7. The Board of Directors of CAAS shall consist of: the President, the Vice-President, the Past-President, the Secretary-Treasurer, four Members-at-Large one of whom is preferably a graduate student, the Editors of CJAS, and the Organizers of the Annual CAAS Conference.
 The Managing Editor of CJAS serves in an advisory capacity to the Board of Directors.
+The President serves as liaison with the Organizers of the Annual CAAS Conference and ex-officio member of the Finance Committee.
+The Past-President serves as CAAS-CJAS liaison.
+The Vice President serves on the Joel Gregory Prize committee.

 8. The President of CAAS shall preside at all meetings of CAAS and shall perform other duties as the the Board of Directors may assign.